TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 #### 2- Augmentation
-   * DAISEE-AugClass0&1.ipynb file is used to apply augmentation techniques to the class 0 and class1
+   * Employ the "DAISEE-AugClass0&1.ipynb" file to implement augmentation techniques specifically tailored for class 0 and class 1
-   * You can use the same ipynb file with a different dataset (eg: VRESEE), by only changing the paths at the fourth cell
+   * Adaptation of the notebook to accommodate a different dataset (e.g., VRESEE) is feasible by solely modifying the paths within the fourth cell

 #### 3- Feature Extraction using EfficientNet B7